astronavdha/astronavdha.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

   <div class="book-item my-4">
     <h3><strong>The History Boys</strong> by Alan Bennett</h3>
     <p>"History is a commentary on the various and continuing incapabilities of men.
 What is history?
-History is women following behind with the bucket."
+History is women following behind with a bucket."
     <br>A bunch of charming British boys preparing for the Oxbridge entrance exam under two mentors with distinct approaches to education.
 A play with brilliant dialogue.</p>
   </div>